Driving Anxiety Treatment: CBT & Exposure Therapy Ontario

 Each time you complete an experiment, you gather evidence that contradicts your fears.
 You will start to feel more confident for future drives.

-Exposure therapy for Driving Anxiety
+3. Exposure Therapy for Driving Anxiety

 We offer a variety of exposures including situational, imaginal and sometimes interoceptive.
 You can read more about the types of exposure therapy on our anxiety page.